peteroupc/MailLib/docs/PeterO.Mail.NamedAddress.md

 <b>Return Value:</b>

-A string containing the display names and email addresses of the given named-address objects, separated by commas.
+A string containing the display names and email addresses of the specified named-address objects, separated by commas.

 <b>Exceptions:</b>